- Antoine Fuqua

 The Equalizer has the unique displeasure of being a total bore and yet completely over-the-top.
 Based on the CBS television series (1985-89) of the same name, the story follows a former CIA agent who becomes a do-gooder for hire.
 The film was directed by Training Day helmer Antoine Fuqua, who transformed the material into a bloodbath, not unlike his recent hit Olympus Has Fallen.
 Denzel Washington takes on the character originated by Edward Woodward, and it’s a thankless role where Washington’s considerable talents are put to use disposing of bad guys with power tools, while the actor’s cool composure never breaks the character’s brooding presence.
 Audiences who loved Tony Scott’s Man on Fire, which featured Washington killing countless villains in an over-edited music video presentation, will feel right at home in this stylistically inconsistent mess.

 Screenwriter Richard Wenk (The Mechanic remake, The Expendables 2) alternates between scenes of ham-fisted character development and grotesque displays of violence.
 Bostonian Robert McCall has been transformed into a fussy bookworm whose days are spent pushing lumber at “Home Mart” (apparently Home Depot wanted nothing to do with this) and spends his nights at a 24/7 diner, where he straightens his silverware, reads classical literature, and talks to the film’s resident hooker-with-a-heart-of-gold, Teri (Chloe Grace Moretz).
 Instead of driving a Jaguar as he did on the TV show, the character rides the bus and carries a prevailing case of OCD.
 Plodding scenes where Washington’s affable McCall interacts with his fellow Home Mart employees, including a heavyset coworker (Johnny Skourtis) whom McCall helps pass a security guard exam, drag on.
-As the film develops McCall as a quiet, intelligent Good Samaritan—perhaps in anticipation of bloodshed to follow—the viewer grows restless.
+As the film develops McCall as a quiet, intelligent Good Samaritan—perhaps in anticipation of bloodshed to follow—as the viewer grows restless.